Technical documentation - Yacana 0.2.0

 List[dict] |

-A list of Python dictionary examples of how the tool should be
+A list of python dictionary examples of how the tool should be called.
+The examples will be given to the LLM to help it call the tool correctly.

 |